luiscartor/GEE-hansenforest-extract/README.md

 # Extracting Hansen's forest data with GEE

-Two scripts to extract forest cover and forest change from the Hansen's dataset in GEE (Javascript).
+Two scripts to extract forest cover and forest change from the Hansen's dataset in GEE (JavaScript).

 *forchangearea* script extracts forest area change within areas of interest (countries and regions)